This page of the site lists some stats about the domain, and some accounts of its history.

 Most of the sub-0.5% countries give me less than 30 hits each month.
 If your country isn't listed, then chances are you're all alone out there!

-The most common search queries are: Paintball tech articles, Smart Parts tech, Ion tech, Shocker tech.
+The most common search queries are: Paintball tech articles, Smart Parts tech, Ion tech, Shocker tech, paintball animations.

 Site History:

-In high school, I was interested in website design as a hobby, so I used that skill combined with my then-new-found interest for paintball into a small website devote to it.
-Due to being a broke teenager, I didn't have the money for an actual website.
-This lead me to using Angelfire.com's free hosting for several years.
-The original website from 2001 looked like this (those links don't work, but you get the idea).
+I was interested in website design as a hobby throughout high school, so I used that skill combined with my then-new-found interest for paintball into a small website devoted to it.
+At the time, one of the best sources for a free website was Angelfire.com so I chose to use for several years.
+The original website from 2001 looked like this.

-Angelfire and I didn't get along too well.
+Angelfire and I didn't get along.
 They liked to screw with the bandwidth limits for their free sites, which sometimes forced me pay a fee for hosting because they had just shrunk the allotted webspace right out from under me, and I was then over their limit (for instance, they'd reduce the limit from 10-MB to 3-MB).
 But then they would increase it back up the next month, and do it again.
-That, combined with the rash of popups and sex pill banner ads, urged me to switch servers when I realized how much better it would be.
+That, combined with the rash of popups and banner ads, urged me to switch servers when I realized how much better it would be.

-Currently, I'm in complete control of the content (besides for Yahoo's traffic-tracking bots) so there's no spyware or virii to be found here.
+Currently, I'm in complete control of the content (besides for the traffic-tracking bots) so there's no spyware or virii to be found here.
 To verify, check McAfee's virus/malware scan.

 Website Design & Maintenance:

-If you're interested to hear how this website was created, here are some of the programs I use in doing so.
+If you're interested to hear how this website was created, here are some of the programs I used in doing so.

-· Website programming: HTML is hand-written using Notepad++ and saved directly onto the site using yahoo's file manager suite.
+· Website programming: HTML is typically hand-written using Notepad++ and saved directly onto the site via FTP or the webhost's file manager.

 · Animation editing (.gif files): Animation Shop 3 (formally owned by Jasc Software).